VictorFrWu/bybit-java-api/README.md

 </table>

 ## Donations
 Your donations keep our development active and our community growing.
-Donate to YOUR_CRYPTO_ADDRESS.
+Donate USDT to our [ERC20 Wallet Address](0x238bbb45af1254e2fd76564c9b56042c452f3d6e).

 Note: Replace placeholders (like YOUR_API_KEY, links, or other details) with the actual information.
 You can also customize this template to better fit the actual state and details of your Java API.